Responding to the Findings and Recommendations of the Royal Commission

 National Redress Scheme

-The National Redress Scheme started on 1 July 2018 and will run for 10 years.
-Information about the Scheme can be found at Nationalredress.gov.au or by calling1800 737 377 Monday to Friday 8am to 5pm local time.
+The National Redress Scheme started on 1 July 2018 and is running for 10 years.
+Information about the Scheme can be found at Nationalredress.gov.au or by calling 1800 737 377 (Monday to Friday 8am to 5pm Sydney local time).

 Catholic Professional Standards Limited

 Catholic Professional Standards Ltd (CPSL) was established in 2016 as an independent not for profit company limited buy guarantee with a board of directors comprising lay men and women.
-CPSL is working to have National Catholic Safeguarding Standards that focus on children finalised by the end of 2018.
-Further detail on CPSL can be found at the following link
+CPSL worked to create the National Catholic Safeguarding Standards that focused on children, and these were finalised at the end of 2019.
+Further detail on CPSL can be found by clicking this link.

-The first phase of implementation of the Standards will focus on safeguarding practices for the protection of children, taking into account the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse and the National Statement of Principles for Child Safe Organisations from the Australian Human Rights Commission (draft).
+The first phase of implementation of the Standards focused on safeguarding practices for the protection of children, taking into account the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse and the National Statement of Principles for Child Safe Organisations from the Australian Human Rights Commission.
+The second edition of the NCSS refine the indicators and criteria and include considerations of adults at risk.
+They are to be introduced at the end of 2022.